yunjool2/yunjool2.github.io/README.md

 ## Yunjoo Lee

-Hello, I am Yunjoo Lee, currently an undergraduate student in the College of Business at the **University of Illinois at Urbana-Champaign**.
+Hello, I am currently an undergraduate student in the College of Business at the **University of Illinois at Urbana-Champaign**.
+I came to the United States when I was a freshman in High School.

 ### About Myself